CSDSkilling/iengage/project-files/gamification/Data and AI/Hyperparameter.md

 <div class="content-section">
     <h2>Work with environments in Azure Machine Learning</h2>
-    <p>learning task happens, specifying software packages, environment variables, and settings around your training and scoring scripts.
+    <p>In Azure Machine Learning, environments encapsulate the environment where your machine learning task happens, specifying software packages, environment variables, and settings around your training and scoring scripts.
 An Azure Machine Learning environment includes the dependencies (like software runtime and libraries) needed to run your training and scoring script on your compute resource.

 There are two types of environments:
 </p>